chambln/pandoc-rss/README.md

 # Pandoc RSS

-This is a simple wrapper around pandoc(1) that uses an XML template to generate a sequence of `<item>…</item>` elements from markup source files.
-You can use it to create an RSS feed from a series of articles that have Pandoc-readable metadata.
+This is a shell script that uses pandoc(1) with an XML template to generate a sequence of `<item>…</item>` elements from markup source files.
+You can use it to create an RSS feed from a series of files that Pandoc can read metadata from, such as ReST or Pandoc-flavoured Markdown.

-I wrote it to be used with my [static site generator](https://github.com/chambln/red/) that powers [my website](https://cosine.blue/).
+I wrote it to be used with tools such as the [static site generator](https://github.com/chambln/red/) that I use to generate [my website](https://cosine.blue/).

 ## Dependencies